Glossary

 API Calls

-The requests made by API Clients to access or interact with APIs.
-API Calls include sending data to, retrieving data from, or invoking actions on the backend systems through defined endpoints.
+The requests made by API Clients to access or interact with APIs, including sending data, retrieving data, or invoking actions on backend systems through defined endpoints.

 API Client

-An entity that consumes APIs registered in digiRunner.
-API Clients are managed through unique credentials (Client ID, display name, tokens), enabling secure access and integration with specific APIs.
+An entity that consumes APIs registered in digiRunner, authenticated through unique credentials (Client ID, display name, tokens) for secure access and integration with specific APIs.

 API Group

-A collection of APIs grouped together to streamline management and access control.
-API Groups allow administrators to define permissions and security levels for a set of APIs, enabling easier assignment to API Clients.
+A collection of APIs grouped for streamlined management and access control, allowing administrators to define permissions and security levels for easier assignment to API Clients.

 API GTW traffic